Dortmund expected to make approach for Chelsea's Chukwuemeka

-The German club have been keen on the midfielder for some time and an agreement is now in place for him to join them for the rest of the season.
+The German club have been keen on the midfielder for some time and he has joined them on loan for the rest of the season.

-Chukwuemeka, 22, is out of favour under head coach Enzo Maresca and has not featured at all in the Premier League this season.
+Chukwuemeka, 22, has been out of favour Chelsea under head coach Enzo Maresca and has not featured at all in the Premier League this season.

 He has made five competitive appearances since Maresca took over last summer, with four of them coming in the Uefa Conference League and the other in the Carabao Cup.